Quibéron mutinies: Background

 The collapse of the French absolute monarchy with the French Revolution had an important impact on the French Navy: the Navy was strongly linked to the monarchy by its officer corps, largely recruited from the nobility, and trained in highly technical disciplines; it was also enormously dependent on funds and supplies to maintain ships and crews.
 The collapse of Royal power triggered a shift of authority towards local governments, the revolutionary municipalities.
-These municipalities were both the rivals of the former detentors of authority under the Ancien Régime, and potential rivals to the central power in Paris.
+These municipalities were both the rivals of the former centres of authority under the Ancien Régime, and potential rivals to the central power in Paris.

 The fleet was weakened by supply difficulties, such as a chronic lack of clothes which made the crews suffer greatly at sea.
 At Quibéron, the crews were isolated from the shore, and started to run low on food.
 After four months at sea, they were fed mostly with salted food.

 Chronic indiscipline reigned amongst the crews: sailors would quit their ships after reviews, or refuse to depart, arguing that the ships were being sailed in order to be surrendered to the British; the municipalities had to intervene and help the Navy convince these sailors to obey.
 The climate deteriorated to the point that in the night of 6 August, part of Northumberland's standing rigging was sabotaged.
 In March, after Jean Bart and Trajan were sent to Vannes, a significant proportion of their crews deserted.
 In May, in the face of rapid devaluation of the currency, crewmen from the frigates Engageante and Proserpine refused to embark unless they were paid in advance; consequently, on 17 May, 150 men from Proserpine, out of a 260-man complement, failed to report for duty.
 Some of the crewmen considered their duty to scrutinise their own officers, and regarded themselves, as representative of the French people, to be legitimate sources of authority.